-- Screening should assess all individuals before they come into the workplace to determine whether they are experiencing symptoms of, or have been diagnosed with, COVID-19, or may have been in close contact with other such individuals. - A health questionnaire should be provided either verbally (with responses recorded by a screener) or electronically (e.g. administered through an app or website and accessed via personal devices) to all individuals the first time they enter the workplace each day.
-(See also: Record keeping). - This questionnaire may include questions about: - o whether the individual has COVID-19 or its symptoms. - travel history within the past 14 days, in particular travel outside of Canada. - whether the individual has had close physical contact (e.g. within 2 metres in the same room, in the same area for more than 15 minutes, or living in the same house) with someone who has tested positive for COVID-19 or has symptoms of COVID-19 or has travelled outside of Canada within the last 14 days. - A health questionnaire may also include an undertaking for the individual to immediately declare if they become symptomatic or become aware of circumstances that would change their answers to the questions/declaration. - Health questionnaires should be used even if temperature checks are undertaken.
+- Review Ontario Ministry of Health's COVID-19 Screening Tool for Workplaces and applicable Regulations under the Reopening Ontario (A Flexible Response to COVID-19) Act to confirm any mandatory screening requirements. - Screening should assess all individuals before they come into the workplace to determine whether they are experiencing symptoms of, or have been diagnosed with, COVID-19, or may have been in close contact with other such individuals. - A health questionnaire should be provided either verbally (with responses recorded by a screener) or electronically (e.g. administered through an app or website and accessed via personal devices) to all individuals the first time they enter the workplace each day.
+(See also: Record keeping). - This questionnaire may include questions about: - whether the individual has COVID-19 or its symptoms. - travel history within the past 14 days, in particular travel outside of Canada. - whether the individual has had close physical contact (e.g. within 2 metres in the same room, in the same area for more than 15 minutes, or living in the same house) with someone who has tested positive for COVID-19 or has symptoms of COVID-19 or has travelled outside of Canada within the last 14 days.

+- A health questionnaire may also include an undertaking for the individual to immediately declare if they become symptomatic or become aware of circumstances that would change their answers to the questions/declaration. - Health questionnaires should be used even if temperature checks are undertaken.
 Current evidence suggests that temperature checks on their own may be an insufficient screening tool. - When temperature checks are performed, they should be done using a contactless thermometer by an individual adequately trained in its use.
 Additional temperature checks throughout the day may be considered. - Production may consider arranging for diagnostic testing if it is reasonably available.
-Any diagnostic testing should adhere to guidance from applicable public health authorities. - Any diagnostic COVID-19 testing should be administered by trained healthcare professionals. - If initial screening is not conducted by a medical professional (e.g. a medic), a secondary assessment by a medical professional may be considered, if available and appropriate, prior to sending an individual home.

-- A protocol should be implemented to manage situations where individuals do not pass the screening protocols. - Everyone entering the workplace should be instructed (verbally, with signage, etc.) to self-monitor for symptoms such as fever, cough or difficulty breathing, or other symptoms as listed by public health authorities. - A wristband or other system can be used to identify individuals who have successfully completed screening.
+Any diagnostic testing should adhere to guidance from applicable public health authorities. - Any diagnostic COVID-19 testing should be administered by trained healthcare professionals. - If initial screening is not conducted by a medical professional (e.g. a medic), a secondary assessment by a medical professional may be considered, if available and appropriate, prior to sending an individual home. - A protocol should be implemented to manage situations where individuals do not pass the screening protocols. - Everyone entering the workplace should be instructed (verbally, with signage, etc.) to self-monitor for symptoms such as fever, cough or difficulty breathing, or other symptoms as listed by public health authorities. - A wristband or other system can be used to identify individuals who have successfully completed screening.